 Implicit Bioscience Ltd was founded in 2004 with an unusual business plan.
 Instead of spinning out discoveries from a university lab, like many biotech companies do, it aimed to ferret out promising drugs that had already passed important milestones, but which were sitting neglected on a dusty shelf.

 Spotting possible blockbusters that others had missed is a daunting task—harder than finding needles in haystacks.
-But even though Implicit is a tiny Australian company, it has a powerful team with the experience, knowledge and connections to it pull off.
+But even though Implicit is a tiny Australian company, it has a powerful team with the experience, knowledge and connections to pull it off.
 The founders included Professor Ian Frazer, inventor of the human papillomavirus vaccine, Gardasil, which has brought dramatic declines in cervical cancer, and Garry Redlich, a co-founder and former CEO of Australian biotech company Peplin, which successfully developed a drug against skin cancer.

 And in 2009, the team found its elusive, potentially groundbreaking drug.
 Known as IC14, it is an antibody that acts on a master switch in the immune system.
 It offers the promise of dialing down immune system overreactions that cause serious illness and death in many types of acute injuries and neurodegenerative diseases.
 The drug has already shown tantalising preliminary results in small trials for acute lung injury and amyotrophic lateral sclerosis (ALS), and may finally bring hope for tackling the scourges like Alzheimer’s and Parkinson’s diseases.